 Students are expected to act responsibly and to avoid conduct detrimental in its effect upon themselves, their fellow students and the College, both on-and-off-campuses.
 Students are expected to know and abide by all College rules, regulations, policies and standards.
 Students are expected to uphold both the mission of the College and the Student Code of Conduct in action and deed while they attend Gambia College.
 Ignorance of College rules and regulations will not be considered as an excuse for violations.

 Students should be aware that the student conduct process is quite different from criminal and civil court proceedings.
 Procedures and rights in student conduct procedures are conducted with fairness to all, but do not include the same protections of due process afforded by the courts.
-Due process, as defined within these procedures, assures written notice and a conduct meeting before an objective decision-maker.
+Due process, as defined within these procedures, assures written notice and a conduct meeting with a student union representative before an objective decision-maker.
 No student will be found in violation of College policy without information showing that it is more likely than not that a policy violation occurred and any sanctions will be proportionate to the severity of the violation and to the cumulative conduct history of the student.

 Definitions